 Resources To Help Parents

-At school we teach e-safety skills as part of our computing curriculum.
+At school we teach online safety skills as part of our computing curriculum.
 It is also taught throughout the curriculum as and when teachers need to access the internet.

 The children have come up with some top tips that we all follow in school.
 This is the poster we use;